-Hazards are identified by the "Safety Alert Symbol" and followed by a signal word such as "DANGER", "WARNING", or "CAUTION".
+Hazards are identified by the "Safety Alert Symbol" and followed by the signal word "DANGER", "WARNING", or "CAUTION".

-A DANGER
+DANGER

-Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
-This signal word is limited to the most extreme situations.
+Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury \This signal word is limited to the most extreme situations.